tamoorsaeed22/tamoorsaeed22/README.md

 - 📫 How to reach me **tamoorsaeed22@gmail.com**
 - 🌱 I’m currently learning **HTML,CSS AND JAVASCRIPT**
 - 👨‍💻 All of my projects are available at [https://github.com/tamoorsaeed22?tab=repositories](https://github.com/tamoorsaeed22?tab=repositories)
--    Here is my portfolio. - [My-portfolio] is my portfolio project where i create the mobile version of the project following a Figma design template.No complex coding in this project.I will be using tools in all projects and most likely in future job as well, so it is important to know them!](https://github.com/tamoorsaeed22/Portfolio-Desktop)
+-    Here is my portfolio. - Portfolio project where i create the mobile version of the project following a Figma design template by using basic HTML,CSS,JAVASCRIPT.No complex coding in this project.I will be using tools in all projects and most likely in future job as well, so it is important to know them!](https://github.com/tamoorsaeed22/Portfolio-Desktop)
 - 💬 Ask me about **HTM,CSS,JAVASCRIPT**

 - ⚡ **I am a Full-Stack developer and Fluent in multiple languages, frameworks, and technologies to constantly learn new things.
 I have strong skills in Javascript,HTML and CSS such as Bootstrap etc. Currently I am full-stack student at Microverse.
 I am a amibtious problem-solving type of guy, which is why coding is one of my passions**